QCrBox/QCrBox/docs/how_to_guides/handle_cifs.md

 The `invalidated_entries` section is a list of [python re](https://docs.python.org/3/library/re.html) Regular Expressions that can be used to filter out values from the original cif file.
 For example a change in any of the parameters might invalidate the contained quality indicators within the `input_cif` file.
 We can filter them out using `"_refine.*"`.
 Invalidated entries only work on the `input_cif`.

-The entries transferred from the cif file created during command execution can be chosen using `required` and `optional` cif entries. `required` in this context means that a missing value indicates that the calculation has failed (and therefore no part of result should not be used).
-Optional entries are copied but do not indicate a failure.
+The entries transferred from the cif file created during command execution can be chosen using `required` and `optional` cif entries. `required` in this context means that a missing value indicates that the calculation has failed (and therefore no part of the result should be used).
+Optional entries are copied but do not indicate a failure when missing.

 In future `required` entries will also be used to check whether a command can be run given its precesing commands.